OnzeChain/Researches/Researches/Polygon research.md

 ## Conclusion

 By looking at the workings and potentials of Polygon MATIC, it can be assumed that this platform has shown considerable success in solving the blockchain scalability issues.
-Furthermore, different blockchain developers can enjoy building their own decentralized network in the wake of provided features and tools from the polygon platform which lets developers access customization options.
+Furthermore, different blockchain developers can enjoy building their own decentralized network in the wake of provided features and tools from the Polygon platform which lets developers access customization options.
+After some discussions in our group, we have decided that Polygon would be a suitable choice for building our dApps on as it is fast, low-cost, user-friendly and last but not least based on Ethereum ERC20 network.

 ## Sources